 It has a pointed and prehensile upper lip, which it uses to grasp leaves and twigs from trees when feeding.
 Therefore it is a herbivorous browser.
-White Rhinos are grazers because they eat grass.
-Because the Black Rhino eats from trees, it prefers habitats with thick scrub and bushland.
+The White Rhino is a grazer because it eats grass.
+The Black Rhino eats from trees, so it prefers habitats with thick scrub and bushland.

-Black Rhinoceros can also distinguished from the White Rhinoceros by its size, smaller skull, smaller ears, and by the position of the head, which is held higher than the White Rhinoceros.
-Black Rhinos have longer horns and are hook lipped (for browsing) instead of square lipped (for grazing).
+The Black Rhinoceros can also be distinguished from the White Rhinoceros by its size, smaller skull, smaller ears, and by the position of its head, which is held higher than the White Rhinoceros.
+The Black Rhino has a longer horn and is hook lipped (for browsing) instead of square lipped (for grazing).

-Adult Black Rhinos have few natural predators due to their large horns.
-Sometimes crocodiles will attack young Black Rhinos.
+The adult Black Rhino has few natural predators due to its size and large horns.
+Sometimes crocodiles will attack a young Black Rhino.

-Black Rhinos can live to be up to 40–50 years old.
+The Black Rhino can live to be up to 40–50 years old.